Jump to content

 At some time I'll order new air filters and probably even fit wire mesh over them (to keep my grubby finger prints off the paper) as I did with Katie's carbs, but for the time being my objective was simply to keep dust and air-borne crud out of the carbs and combustion cylinders, with minimal infringement to the improved induction of using velocity stacks.
 NB.
 I managed to fit Katie's short stub velocity stacks inside the air filters, but these are physically larger and so I've sandwiched them between the carb's intake flange and the air filter.

-I'll stick with paper air filters with a good good surface area ..opened up to take the short velocity stack between it and the carb.
+I'll stick with paper air filters with their greater surface area ..and the short velocity stacks between those and the carbs.

 Pete